November 7, 1993: The day the Paris crowd booed Goran Ivanisevic for serving too well

 The facts: Ivanisevic’s serve too good for Medvedev, too dull for fans

-During three sets, Medvedev, despite being world No 8, was left clueless when it came to returning the Croat’s serve.
-The numbers spoke for themselves: in fifteen serving games and one tie-break, Ivanisevic served 27 aces and 32 service winners – almost enough to hold his serve the entire match without ever having to hit a second shot.
+During three sets, Medvedev, despite being ranked No 8, was left clueless when it came to returning the Croat’s serve.
+The numbers spoke for themselves: in 15 serving games and one tie-break, Ivanisevic served 27 aces and 32 service winners – almost enough to hold his serve the entire match without ever having to hit a second shot.

 All week long, the Parisian public had shown a lot of support to Ivanisevic, but on that particular day, his serve ruined the show and a part for the crowd finally began to boo him after each of his unreturned serves.
-“I didn’t boo him because I was a big fan,” would recall Vincent, a tennis enthusiast who was in the audience on that day.
+“I didn’t boo him because I was a big fan.”
+Vincent, a tennis enthusiast who was in the audience on that day, would recall.
 “However, I must admit that there wasn’t much to see on his service games and it wasn’t a great final to watch.”

 Ivanisevic, despite the crowd’s hostile attitude, remained unperturbed and sealed his victory, 6-4, 6-2, 7-6.